aru-py/philips-hue-midi/README.md

 ## Overview

-`philips-hue-midi` allows you to control your Philips Hue lights with your piano.
-It is inspired by the perceptual phenomenon of Synesthesia.
+Control your Philips Hue lights with your piano.
+This project is inspired by the perceptual phenomenon of Synesthesia.
 See it in action below:

   <img src="docs/demo.gif" width="600px">